MFL (modern foreign languages)

 Italian:

-We have an Italian teacher, from the Italian Embassy, exposing our younger children (Reception and Key Stage 1) to Italian.
+We have an Italian teacher, from the Italian Embassy, exposing our children to Italian.
+They will be learning greetings, numbers, colours and food as well as giving instructions and directions.

 Our expectations (Impact)